 Results for ' heart attack'

-After Your Heart Attack (Spanish)
+Signs of a Heart Attack Brochure (Spanish)

 Este folleto facil de leer explica las senales de aviso de un ataque al corazon.
 Incluye indicaciones claras que explican como responder si los sintomas se presentan, incluyendo el paso mas importante de todos: llame al 911.

 Find American Heart Association tools and resources for heart attack survivors and caregivers, including interactive animations and quizzes, downloadable patient sheets and more.

 Know Your Risk Factors for High Blood Pressure